cincuranet/blog/_posts/233864-wearedevelopers-world-congress-2021.md

 <!-- excerpt -->

-The session is called "C# 9 Source Generators - let the machine do the programming" and, you guessed it, is about Source Generators in C# 9.
+The session is called _C# 9 Source Generators - let the machine do the programming_ and, you guessed it, is about Source Generators in C# 9.

 > Source Generators are one of longest requested features in C# language.
 What is a source generator?
 What I can use it for?
 Also what I can't use it for?
 Answers to these and more in this session.